 How will patient data be secured?

-Can you easily access the info you need from each location for vital reports?
+Can you easily access the info you need from each dental office for vital reports?

 That makes things relatively easy in the short term.
 But, it could create a host of problems long term: